learn-co-students/flatiron-bnb-api-001/README.md

 ### `jbuilder`

-We're going to use [jbuilder](https://github.com/rails/jbuilder), a Ruby DSL built into Rails that allows us to format our JSON so it comes back in the format we want.
-For rendering all of the listings, for example, we would format our response here: `views/listings/index.json.jbuilder`.
-We want our response in json to look something like this:
+We're going to use [jbuilder](https://github.com/rails/jbuilder), a Ruby DSL built into Rails that allows us to format our JSON response to include whatever we want.
+For rendering one listing given id as a parameter, for example, we would format our response here: `views/listings/show.json.jbuilder`.
+We want our response in JSON to look something like this:

 ```ruby
 {